Learn all about our rewards program and how you can start earning.

 Do not use Apoquel in dogs less than 12 months of age or those with serious infections.
 Apoquel may increase the chances of developing serious infections, and may cause existing parasitic skin infestations or pre-existing cancers to get worse.
-Apoquel has not been tested in dogs receiving some medications including some commonly used to treat skin conditions such as corticosteroids and cyclosporine.
+Consider the risks and benefits of treatment in dogs with a history of recurrence of these conditions.
+New neoplastic conditions (benign and malignant) were observed in clinical studies and post-approval.
+Apoquel has not been tested in dogs receiving some medications including some commonly used to treat skin conditions such as corticosteroids and cyclosporines.
 Do not use in breeding, pregnant, or lactating dogs.
 Most common side effects are vomiting and diarrhea.
 Apoquel has been used safely with many common medications including parasiticides, antibiotics and vaccines.
 See full Prescribing Information.

 INDICATIONS: Control of pruritus (itching) associated with allergic dermatitis and control of atopic dermatitis in dogs at least 12 months of age.